MPI-Dortmund/cryolo/source/tutorials/data_preparation.rst

 .. note::

     While it is nice to keep your files organized, you don't have to copy your training images into a separate folder.
-In the configuration file (see below) you can also simply specify the full_data directory as “train_image_folder”.
+In the configuration file (see below) you can also simply specify the :file:`images` directory as :guilabel:`train_image_folder`.
 CrYOLO will find the correct images using the box files.

 crYOLO will detect image / box file pairs by taking the box file and searching for an image filename which contains the box filename.